 The firm has published a small book of photographs from Bill’s private collection, “Justice in Germany: Memories of the Chief Prosecutor,” and will be happy to send a copy upon request.
 An excerpt from the closing remarks delivered to the court by Lieutenant Colonel William Dowdell Denson nearly 70 years ago is as follows, “…The accused have transcended civilized customs of human and decent treatment of persons who were subject to their control, and therefore must be held responsible.
 Each of the accused has, by his conduct, forfeited the right to move among others in a decent society.”

-At about the same time Bill arrived, so did Dave Schaffer, another Harvard Law School graduate who had early on been at Shearman & Sterling and then was general counsel to Avis and US Surgical.
-Today Dave is an important figure in our corporate department.
+At about the same time Bill arrived, so did David Schaffer, another Harvard Law School graduate who had early on been at Shearman & Sterling and then was general counsel to Avis and US Surgical.
+Today, David is an important figure in our corporate department.

 Ten years ago, when Dick Lippe wanted to relax a bit, Ira Halperin joined to lead the corporate group.
-Ira brought incredible talents from Weil, Gotshal & Manges.
+Ira brought incredible talents from Weil, Gotshal & Manges LLP.
 A gifted corporate lawyer, Ira’s background enables him to give sage advice to clients in a way that few corporate lawyers can.
 He understands financial statements and is practical enough to know the difference between cash flow and net income or loss.

 At about the time that, Avi Kestenbaum joined the estate planning group.
 He is a partner and co-chairs the department with Stephen Breitstone.
 Under the lead of Stephen and Avi, the department has grown enormously so that it has more than 20 attorneys working full time on substantial domestic and international tax and estate planning and asset preservation for high net worth individuals.
 Stephen and Avi have become nationally recognized in this field writing articles in national professional journals, lecturing at national conferences such as the NYU Institute on Federal Taxation, the Notre Dame Tax and Estate Planning Conference and Practising Law Institute’s advanced estate planning program, as examples.
 Both Stephen and Avi are adjunct professors at law schools teaching courses in trusts & estates and taxation (Avi at Hofstra and Stephen at Cardozo).